Janneman84/iosMathText/README.md

 # iosMathText
 Show text with beautifully rendered math equations in your iOS app!

-This package leverages the power of <a href="https://github.com/kostub/iosMath">iosMath</a> to create `iosMathTextView` and `iosMathLabel`.
+This package leverages the power of <a href="https://github.com/kostub/iosMath">iosMath</a> to create `MathTextView` and `MathLabel`.
 These views process text with LaTeX math code and turns it into something like this:

 <img width="264" height="585" alt="equationsolve" src="https://github.com/user-attachments/assets/774a8ed5-b717-47db-8d20-4f065394b773" />